ritikgautam/To-Do-Task-List/README.md

    - User can Edit or Delete thier Task.
    - User can checkmark their task.
    - Users can also change theme of application whatever they like.
+   - We can list down the tasks according to Priority.
    -